vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 If you use the correct `scope` in the payment initiation, but don't get the `sub` in the response for `/details`: Check that you are following the [`orderId` recommendations](https://developer.vippsmobilepay.com/docs/common-topics/orderid).
-Very short orderIds don't work well with our database index, and may cause an internal timeout, and we "have to" send the response without the `sub`.
+Very short `orderId` values don't work well with our database index, and may cause an internal timeout, and we "have to" send the response without the `sub`.
-We cannot enforce longer orderIds due to backwards compatibility.
+We cannot enforce longer `orderId` values due to backwards compatibility.

 ## Other questions